-Whether you are in the process of a divorce, or ending a de facto relationship, finalising a property settlement is one of the most complex issues you will face.
-As such, there are many mistakes that people make when entering into one.
+Whether you are in the process of a divorce or ending a de facto relationship, finalising a property settlement is one of the most complex issues you will face.
+As such, people make many mistakes when entering into one.

-The family law courts treat de facto couples in much the same way as a married couple, so regardless of your relationship status, you will want to avoid these pitfalls.
+The family law courts treat de facto couples in much the same way as a married couple.
+Regardless of your relationship status, you will want to avoid these pitfalls.

 1. Not getting legal advice before a negotiation